djava387/jenkins-ansible-challenge/README.md

 #### Creating the Admin User

-Once the plugins is installed, one is prompted to create an admin user.
-Filled in the required information and clicked "Save and Finish".
+After installing the plugins, one is prompted to create an admin account by entering the necessary information and clicking on "Save and Finish".

 #### Conclusion